oapicf/openapi-iplocation/clients/typescript/generated/DefaultApi.md

 const apiInstance = new .DefaultApi(configuration);

 let body:.DefaultApiRootGetRequest = {
-  // any | An IPv4 or IPv6 address that you would like to lookup.
+  // string | An IPv4 or IPv6 address that you would like to lookup.
-  ip: null,
+  ip: "ip_example",
-  // any | Output format, the following formats are supported: plain xml json jsonp php csv serialized (optional)
+  // string | Output format, the following formats are supported: plain xml json jsonp php csv serialized (optional)
-  format: null,
+  format: "format_example",
-  // any | Delimiter between proxies.
+  // string | Delimiter between proxies.
 Can be used only with format plain.
 The following types are supported: 1 for \"\\n\", 2 for \"<br>\". (optional)
-  delimiter: null,
+  delimiter: "delimiter_example",
 };

 apiInstance.rootGet(body).then((data:any) => {